jrc13245/dxvk/README.md

 For other games you might find more info from upstream DXVK(https://github.com/doitsujin/dxvk/)

+## How to get 4X sized HUGE cursor instead of default 2X size

+For Windows 11:

+- Create a text file named `dxvk.conf` and put it at the same folder with d3d9.dll, with its contents:
+`d3d9.enlargeHardwareCursor = 4`

+For Linux:

+- Run the game with an environment variable:
+`DXVK_CONFIG="d3d9.enlargeHardwareCursor=4;" turtle-wow`

 ## Limitation

 - Only works for **SOME** D3D9 games.
 No D3D11 nor D3D12.